 This scheme was launched on January 25, 2010.
 Dwijendra Srivastava, S. Bharat, Ashish Agarwal, and Sandeep Agarwal are the fund managers who manage this scheme.
 This fund focuses on increasing one’s capital growth by investing in fixed-income securities along with equity and equity-related instruments.

 There are two broad types of Monthly Income Plans:

 Monthly Income Plans have the following benefits that you can enjoy.

-MIPs are primarily targeted towards retirees who don’t want to eat away at their retirement fund through constant withdrawals.
-MIPs will allow retirees to earn a healthy, regular return on their corpus, all the while protecting the initial investment.
+MIPs are primarily targeted at retirees who don’t want to eat away at their retirement fund through constant withdrawals.
+These are the best investment plans for monthly income that will allow retirees to earn a healthy, regular return on their corpus, all the while protecting the initial investment.
 These schemes offer retirees a source of income every month, helping them sustain their lifestyle, all the while having the rest of the funds for any emergencies.

 MIPs are not strictly only for retirees though, as the benefits and risk profile is highly suitable for any conservative investor looking to earn a decent return over a short period of time.

 Here is how you can invest in a Monthly Income Scheme.

 When investing in a monthly income plan, here are some of the things that you should consider.